CalvinLoke/bad-apple/README.md

 frame extraction further.
 I have created some rudimentary code for process-based and threading-based frame extraction, am looking to implement it for the ASCII generation soon.

+**UPDATE ON 25/04/21**

+I got about to implementing multi-processing for both frame extraction and ASCII generation.
+Though it seems that my implementation of threading/processing is still very botchy and thus asset generation is still sub-optimal.
+Not too sure on how far I would want to take this project, though my main priority right now would be to adjust frame timings.

+**SECOND UPDATE ON 25/04/21**

+Simply by replacing the primitive `time.sleep()` function with the `fpstimer` library, frame-time accuracy has been drastically improved, will be slowing down my code optimizations for playback from now onwards.

+Though the main concern right now is trying to optimize asset generation times.

 # Current known issues and bugs
 Despite being a somewhat simple program, my crappy implementation has led to a lot of unresovled bugs and issues.
 I am currently looking at fixing some of them.